pacs-course/pacs-examples/Examples/README.md

 `setup.sh` A bash script that compiles the main utilities in one shot so that you have averything set.
 It is explained in the next section.

+`Makefile_description.md` A file that describes the structure of the makefiles used in the examples.
+It is explained in the next section.

 ## HOW TO COMPILE AND INSTALL THE EXAMPLES: ##

 ### THE FIRST STEP ###